 The capital city and main gateway to Malaysia.
 It is connected to all over the world via its popular Kuala Lumpur International Airport, which is about 40 km from the City Center.
-Visit the famous Petronas Twin Tower to the historical Sultan Abdul Samad Building at Dataran Merdeka.
+Kuala Lumpur Main Attractions includes the famous Petronas Twin Tower to the historical Sultan Abdul Samad Building at Dataran Merdeka.
 Visit Batu Caves and the largest Hindu Temple in Malaysia and see the Batik printing.

 Menara KL Tower Stands at 421 meters above the ground.
 It is the seventh tallest telecommunication tower in the world and the tallest one in Southeast Asia.
 A communication and broadcasting tower it has also become a tourist attraction for its height.

 Tourists can pay MYR 30 to go up to the observation deck (276 meters) for a 360-degree view of the city.
 Souvenir shops are also located on the observation deck.
 Above the observation deck is a rotating restaurant that serves fine dining meals and drinks.